School board decides not to consolidate elementary schools in Wayne County

 “The estimate at this site (Dunlow) was $1.5 million.
 The estimate at Genoa was $1.9 million.
 I think the number is probably closer to $1.9 million for both,” said Alexander.

-He also said during the board meeting,”The anticipated annual savings of a consolidated school was conservatively estimated at $438,793 coming from personel and utility savings”.
+He also said during the board meeting, “The anticipated annual savings of a consolidated school was conservatively estimated at $438,793 coming from personnel and utility savings.”

 Alexander said his preferred site for consolidation is Dunlow Elementary because it is “centralized” and is bigger with three additional rooms.